Get Big Benefits From Increased Circulation And Oxygen Delivery: What To do & eat

 3. Better Endurance

-So Lactic Acid might not be what’s causing you to get sore muscles, but it is a big reason you are running out of energy while exercising and “hitting the wall”.
-Your body starts producing higher levels of lactic acid when oxygen becomes less available.
-Increase Oxygen, you’ll decrease lactic acid, and find better endurance while exercising.
+So Lactic Acid might not be what’s causing you to get sore muscles, but it is a big reason you are running out of energy when using muscle.
+Like mentioned above, your body starts producing higher levels of lactic acid when oxygen becomes less available.
+If you increase Oxygen, you’ll decrease lactic acid, and find better endurance while active.

-There are a few things that you can do to help increase circulation.
-Although exercise creates sore muscles, causing lack of blood flow post workout, it also promotes blood flow itself.
-But most aren’t looking to hit the gym when they are having a hard time walking up stairs.
-What we have done with clients in the past is give options for “active rest days.”
-Basically, you’re not exercising intensely, but you are finding ways to move.
-Here’s a few we have had success with:
+There are a few things that you can do to help increase circulation and decrease downtime from sore muscles.
+Most aren’t looking to hit the gym when they are having a hard time walking up stairs.
+So, what we have done with clients in the past is give options for “active rest days.”
+Basically, you’re not exercising intensely, but you are finding ways to move and promote blood flow.
+Here’s a few active rest day activities...

 3. Body Weight Exercise